-Prior to making an application for surrender or approval for progressive rehabilitation the holder of this environmental authority must undertake a contaminated land assessment / investigation of the relevant areas of the licensed place in accordance with the administering authority's Guideline for the Assessment and Management of Contaminated Land in Queensland.
+Prior to making an application for surrender or approval for progressive rehabilitation the holder of this environmental authority must undertake a contaminated land assessment / investigation of the relevant areas of the licensed place in accordance with, but not limited to, the following guidance: National Environment Protection (Assessment of Site Contamination) Amendment Measure, 2013.
+Other appropriate guidance may also be utilised where appropriate, however, application of any additional guidance must not contradict the requirements of Qld legislation and guidance.